Davsan88/guidesAndNotes/aws_practitioner.md

 Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet ("the cloud") to offer faster innovation, flexible resources, and economies of scale.

+### Cloud Computing Deployment Models

+#### Private Cloud
+A private cloud consists of computing resources used exclusively by one business or organization.
+The private cloud can be physically located at the organization’s on-site datacenter, or it can be hosted by a third-party service provider.
+But in either case, the services and infrastructure are always maintained on a private network.